 Waist-to-hip ratio

-To calculate your waist-to-hip ratio, you’ll want to first take your measurements at your natural waist and at the widest part of your lower body.
+To calculate your waist-to-hip ratio, you’ll want to first take your measurements at your waist and then at the widest part of your lower body.

-A waist-to-hip ratio of more than 1.0 puts women at risk of health conditions related to visceral fat, or belly fat.
-These conditions include breast cancer, heart disease, stroke, and type 2 diabetes.
+A CDC analysis determined that a waist-to-hip ratio of more than 0.71 may put females at risk of health conditions related to visceral fat, or belly fat, including:

 The waist-to-hip ratio may not be the most accurate metric for some subsets of people, including children and people with a BMI of more than 35.